-During office hours, I am available via phone or WebEx by appointment.
-On some days, I am unavailable to meet on campus.
-It Is in your best interested to schedule an appointment as I may have other scheduled meetings or student visits.
-I will return phone calls within 24 business hours if you leave a message.
+During office hours, I am available via phone or Webex.
+On some days, I am available to meet on campus.
+Please verify with me prior to traveling to campus.
+It is in your best interest to schedule an appointment as I may have other scheduled meetings or student visits.
+I will return phone calls within 48 business hours if you leave a message.
+For Spring 2021, I expect us to be virtual the entire semester and on-campus meetings will not be possible